Introduction

 As getting the right columns, using the right formulas and applying the correct filters can be challenging, the bottom of the source configuration page contains a Test mapping section.
 After selecting a file, the Test mapping button can be used to apply the formulas and filters on the data in that specific file.
 This allows users to verify that the formulas and filter are correct in terms of syntax and also that the output is as expect.
 Note that this option is not available when initially creating the source as no data has been collected then.
 We highly recommend to always test the mapping before storing the source by clicking on Add at the bottom right.

-Working with JSON or XML
+Working with JSON

 Actuals contains functionality to work with JSON and XML structured data: